-The best eye masks for dry eyes in 2024
+Choosing eye masks for dry eyes

 Do you have burning, itchy, sore eyes?
-There may be an easy way to get relief at home: Put on a dry eye mask.
-Dry eye syndrome (dry eyes) is a common condition with a wide variety of causes, including aging, air travel, contact lens wear, LASIK and too much time in a dry indoor environment.
+There may be an easy way to get some relief at home: Put on a dry eye mask.
+Dry eye syndrome (dry eyes) is a common condition with a wide variety of causes, including aging, air travel, contact lens wear, post LASIK dryness, and too much time in a dry indoor environment.

 Looking for relief?
 Discover how dry eye masks work and the best eye masks for dry eyes on the market.